Find out what some of our graduates are doing today in pursuing their successful careers.

 If you’re wondering how to weld aluminum, it’s important to know that there are several welding processes that can be used:

-Gas tungsten arc welding (GTAW), also known as tungsten inert gas (TIG) welding, is one of the most popular welding processes chosen for aluminum.
+Gas tungsten arc welding (GTAW) is also known as tungsten inert gas (TIG) welding.
+TIG welding aluminum is one of the most popular welding processes chosen for this material.
 This welding technique is often used by automotive enthusiasts and welders for professional racing teams.

-GTAW requires a constant current equipment with AC (alternating current) capabilities using 100 percent argon as a shielding gas.
-It does not require mechanical wire feeding, which has the potential to create feedability issues.
+GTAW requires constant current equipment with AC (alternating current) capabilities using 100 percent argon as a shielding gas.
+It does not require mechanical wire feeding, which has the potential to create feeding issues.

 Rather, the welder will feed the filler material into a puddle.
 This process is also very clean, as the alternating current cleans the oxidized layer off the aluminum as it welds.
 It also prevents aluminum from being contaminated throughout the process.